bacongravy/vagrant-box-macos/README.md

 These scripts can be chained together by using the `vagrant-box-macos.rb` wrapper script, building a provisioned box from a macOS installer app in one step.

-These scripts support building boxes with OS X 10.10 Yosemite, OS X 10.11 El Capitan, and macOS 10.12 Sierra guest operating systems.
+These scripts support building boxes with OS X 10.10 Yosemite, OS X 10.11 El Capitan, macOS 10.12 Sierra (up to 10.12.3), and macOS 10.13 High Sierra guest operating systems.

+Note that due to changes in the OS, starting with guest OS version macOS 10.12.4 (and including 10.13), these scripts cannot be used to create autoinstall images or base boxes directly from the installer apps for those versions.
+Instead, to create a box with a 10.13 guest, you must use the macos1013 flavor to upgrade an existing base box running an earlier version of the OS.

 ## System Requirements

-* macOS 10.12 Sierra host operating system (may also work with 10.10 and 10.11)
+* macOS 10.13 High Sierra host operating system (may also work with 10.10, 10.11, and 10.12)
 * At least 8 GB RAM (16 GB recommended)
 * At least 2 cores (4 recommended)
-* At least 30 GB of available disk space
+* At least 30 GB of available disk space (60 GB recommended)

 ## Dependencies

 The following software is required.
-Versions other than those mentioned may work, but have not been tested:
+Versions other than those mentioned may work, but these are the latest versions tested:

-* VMware Fusion 8.5.1
+* VMware Fusion 10.1.1
-* Vagrant 1.8.6
+* Vagrant 2.0.1
-* Vagrant VMware Fusion Plugin 4.0.14
+* Vagrant VMware Fusion Plugin 5.0.4

 [Get VMware Fusion](http://www.vmware.com/products/fusion.html)
 //